 The College will continue to allow fan-based filtration (non-cooling/heating) units in residence halls.
 With the exception of Garnet Commons, residence halls depend on window ventilation.

-The total occupancy for indoors is limited to 50 percent of the maximum occupancy for a particular area, as set by the certificate of occupancy.
+The total occupancy for indoors spaces has been reduced during the pandemic based on the guidelines set by New York State.
 Facilities will partner with departments across campus on final layout and implementation.

 Classrooms: Seating capacity is be reduced by 50 percent or more to ensure students and instructors are at least 6 feet from each other.

 Labs: Similar to classrooms, smaller lab groups will be placed into larger rooms when possible and lab sections will be spread out across the day.

 Common spaces: Furniture in common spaces has been removed or taped off.

 Meetings: Meetings should be conducted remotely via Zoom or a similar platform.
 If an in-person meeting is required it must be limited to no more than the maximum amount of people allowed by current guidance provided by New York State.
 The meeting space must be large enough to allow a distance of 6 feet for all people in the meeting and masks must be worn.

 Enhanced Cleaning and Disinfecting Protocols [Updated 4/16/2021]

-Sanitation kits: Sanitation kits are available for employees and students to disinfect frequently-touched surfaces in their work areas and/or classrooms.
+Disinfection kits: Disinfection kits are available for employees and students to disinfect frequently-touched surfaces in their work areas and/or classrooms.
 This is an additional resource to the enhanced cleaning and disinfecting conducted daily by Facilities Services.
 Please contact firstname.lastname@example.org for a kit or to get refills.

 Plexiglass shield barriers are installed at areas where interactions between people are less than six feet and cannot be conducted otherwise.